ybgirgin3/library-management/README.md

 1. Install the dependencies listed in `requirements.txt`.
 2. Configure the environment variables using a `.env` file.
-3. Pull redis docker image by running `docker pull redis`
+3. Pull redis docker image by running `docker pull redis` and then run it from docker desktop app
 4. Run the FastAPI server using `DEBUG=1 uvicorn main:app --reload`.
 5. This will run your app in DEBUG mode this means it will connect to local redis